Jean Paul Belmondo - A genuine film legendWritten by Eva Csölleová, Vítek Formánek

 During communism, when action movies weren´t made yet in mass quantity and those Americans didn´t get to Czech cinemas, his crime- films or comedies, where he himself did all stunt work, were absolute top for our audience.

 He depicted true masculine hero, who was often alone against the evil or system.
 He was a man every young boy wanted to be and every woman were longing for.
 Funnily, audience wanted him in these roles and didn´t accept him as enthusiastically in different ones.
 Despite his heavenly stardom, he stood firmly with his feet on the ground, never turned back to his fans, he was always high- principled man who never forgot what his parents told him.
 He became an icon.
-Despite his age and health issues, fans don´t forget him.
-We didn´t forget him either and came with our own tribute to his 88. birthday.
+Rest in piece.

 As a source of information we used his biography written by Philippe Durant.